310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Midori %}
-Yeah… I think we're in a good place in StarPro, but I guess we look like a weak unit compared to the well-known veterans and stuff…
+Yeah… I think we're in a decent place in StarPro, but I guess we look like a weak unit compared to the well-known veterans and stuff…
 {% endbubble %}

 {% bubble Shinobu %}